"WHAT DOES THE BIBLE

 The Simple Proof that the Resurrection was not on a Sunday.

-What did Jesus say was the sign of His Messiahship? “...An evil and adulterous generation seeketh after a sign; and there shall no sign be given to it, but the sign of the prophet Jonas: For as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth.”
+What did Jesus say was the sign of His Messiahship? “...An evil and adulterous generation seeks after a sign; and there shall no sign be given to it, but the sign of the prophet Jonas: For as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth.”
 Matthew 12:39-40

 The Wycliffe Bible Commentary says that Jesus was placed upon the stake at the third hour or 9 A.M. our time.
 He died six hours later, which would make his death fall at 3:00 p.m. in the afternoon.
-Can we get three days and three nights out of Friday afternoon to early Sunday morning?
+Can we get three days and three nights out of Friday afternoon around 3pm to early Sunday morning?
 Let’s see...

 THREE DAYS AND THREE NIGHTS…